Enigmatic-Smile/docs/mobile-sdk/README.md

 const resolveAssetSource = require('react-native/Libraries/Image/resolveAssetSource');
 const resolvedImage = resolveAssetSource(myImage);

-//this is the default value for supported card schemes,
-//but you can remove the support for some of the card schemes if you want to const cardSchemes = new Set([
-  Fidel.CardScheme.visa,
-  Fidel.CardScheme.mastercard,
-  Fidel.CardScheme.americanExpress
-]);

 Fidel.setOptions ({
   bannerImage: resolvedImage,
   country: Fidel.Country.sweden,
-  supportedCardSchemes: Array.from(cardSchemes),
   autoScan: false,
   metaData: {'meta-data-1': 'value1'}, //additional data to pass with the card
   companyName: 'My RN Company', //the company name displayed in our